OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 Sections
 ================================================================================

-The available FireEdge Sunstone sections and their tabs are described in the following subsections.
-All the tabs described below can be deactivated in the :ref:`FireEdge Sunstone views <fireedge_sunstone_views>`
+The available Sunstone sections and their tabs are described in the following subsections.
+All the tabs described below can be deactivated in the :ref:`Sunstone views <fireedge_sunstone_views>`

 Instances
 --------------------------------------------------------------------------------

 - **VMs Tab**: Users can see all their Virtual Machines, and perform managing actions such as changing permissions, attaching disks, attaching networks, taking snapshots, adding scheduled actions, remote console connections, and more.
 From this tab, users can also instantiate a new Virtual Machine.
 Some VM actions can be through multiple VMs, such as: ``suspend``, ``stop``, ``power-off``, ``reboot``, ``resume``, ``undeploy`` and more.
+- **Virtual Routers Tab**: Admins can see all their virtual routers, and perform different kinds of managing actions.
+From this tab, admins can also instantiate new virtual routers.
 - **Services Tab**: Admins can see all their services, and perform different kinds of managing actions.
 From this tab, admins can also instantiate new services.

 Templates